yogirajmagar07/Data_Scraper_Using_python/README.md

     python extract.py
     ```

-3. The script will scrape data from the HP RERA website, process it, and save it to `extracted_data.csv`.
+3. The script will scrape data from the HP RERA website, process it, and save it to `extract.csv`.

 ## File Descriptions